 But you don’t want to be doing it simply to check a box off.

 You want to make sure your shadowing experience is valuable.
-Spend time researching the right field and physician to shadow.
+To do this, we recommend you check out our ultimate guide on shadowing as a premed.
+It’s important to spend time researching the right field and physician to shadow.

 When you find someone, do yourself a favor and block out at least 50 hours of your time for this shadowing gig.
 If you can, spend even more hours.
 I shadowed one physician for over 200 hours.